-(Mark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2020

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 0-04041

-ALLIED MOTION TECHNOLOGIES INC.

-(Exact name of registrant as specified in its charter)

-Colorado (State or other jurisdiction of incorporation or organization) 84-0518115 (I.R.S.
-Employer Identification No.)

-495 Commerce Drive, Amherst, New York (Address of principal executive offices) 14228 (Zip Code)

-Registrant's telephone number, including area code: (716) 242-8634

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common stock AMOT NASDAQ

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖂

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 🗆 Accelerated filer 🖾 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of voting stock held by non-affiliates of the Registrant, computed by reference to the average bid and asked prices of such stock as of the last business day of the Registrant's most recently completed second fiscal quarter was approximately \$270,603,764.

-Number of shares of the only class of Common Stock outstanding: 9,772,519 as of March 10, 2021.
+(Mark One) ■ ANNUAL REPORT PURSUANT TO SECTIO For the N 13 OR 15(d) OF TI e fiscal year ended Decemb E ACT OF 1934 OR ☐ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) Content the transition period from ANGE ACT OF 1934 Com mission file number: 0-04041 FION TECHN me of registrant as specified OLOGIES INC. in its charter) Colorado (State or other jurisdiction of incorporation or organizat ion) 84-0518115 (I.R.S.
+Employer Identificat ion No.) 495 Commerce Drive, Amherst, New York (Address of principal executive offices) 14228 (Zip Code) Registrant's telep hone number, including area code: (716) 242-8634 Securities re gistered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol change on which registered Common stock AMOT NASDAQ tered pursuant to Section 12 Indicate by check mark if the registrant is a well-known seasoned is Indicate by check mark if the registrant is not required to file reports • ' ' A -4 -61024 domino 41 - Indicate by check mark whether the Registrant (1) has filed all report preceding 12 months (or for such shorter period that the Registrant v90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electro (§ 232.405 of this chapter) during the preceding 12 months (or for s Indicate by check mark whether the registrant is a large accelerated growth company.
+See definitions of "large accelerated filer," "accele Exchange Act.
+Large accelerated filer $\square$ Accelerated filer $\boxtimes$ Non-accelerated filer Smaller reporting company □ Emerging growth company If an emerging growth company, indicate by check mark if the regis financial accounting standards provided pursuant to Section 13(a) o he extended transition period for comply ring with any new or revised Indicate by check mark whether the registrant has filed a report on a financial reporting under Section 404(b) of the Sarbanes-Oxley Act Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of th e Exchange Act).
+Yes □ No ⊠